Mr. Majestic: Solo series

 In 2003, Wildstorm published a series called Mr. Majestic.
 In this series, it is revealed that Majestic did not spend the majority of his time after Team One in solitude, but rather as a government agent taking on paranormal anomalies with the aid of a gifted boy named Desmond.
 In the issues of this comic, much is revealed about Majestic's time after the Cold War, as his adventures span from the late 1960s to the early 2000s.
-When he is flung into Metropolis by Daemonite technology, Majestros takes on the alias of Jim McArest (an anagram of "Mr. Majestic"), as he had suffered amnesia from the interdimensional trip.
+When he is flung into Metropolis by Daemonite technology and a time storm, Majestros takes on the alias of Jim McArest (an anagram of "Mr. Majestic"), as he had suffered amnesia from the interdimensional trip.
 In 2005, Majestic (with the aid of Superman) returned to the WildStorm universe in an ongoing solo-series titled Majestic.

 In Mr. Majestic #4, it was revealed that Majestros has a son named Majestrate whom he took along from Khera (although the mother is not mentioned).
 Majestrate's body did not survive the crash landing, but his mind was preserved in a crystal.
 Majestic obtained a substance called "starstuff" from another dimension in order to transfer his son's mind into a new artificial body.
 The reunion was one of the rare occasions Majestic showed any emotion.
 The joy that both father and son experienced would, however, be short-lived.
 The fact that starstuff was in another dimension caused an interdimensional imbalance, an imbalance that tried to correct itself by manifesting in Australia in a man named Freddie Noondyke.
 It would soon become apparent that for the imbalance to be corrected, the starstuff in Majestrate's body would have to be returned, thus ending the boy's life.
 Majestic would hear nothing of it at first until his son convinced him that it was the right thing to do.
 Majestrate flew into the dimensional maelstrom and brought the imbalance to an end.
 When Majestic flew down, he found the metal skeleton of the artificial body.
 The result of this loss led to Majestros being in a depressed mood for quite some time.